Trip Summary and Itinerary Map

 Paradise Bay – You may be able to take a Zodiac cruise in these sprawling, ice-flecked waters, where you have a good chance of seeing humpback and minke whales.
 You have the chance to land on the Continent here too.

 Booth, Pléneau & Petermann Islands – You may sail through the Lemaire Channel in search of Adélie penguins and blue-eyed shags.
 There’s also a good chance you’ll encounter leopard seals as well as humpback, minke, and fin whales here.
 You may also visit Booth Island’s Port Charcot.

 Melchior Islands – A beautiful landscape rich with icebergs.
 Leopard seals, crabeater seals, and whales are found here, and there are excellent opportunities for kayaking and diving.

 You depart at noon, depending on conditions on the Drake Passage.

 While crossing the Drake, you’re again greeted by the vast array of seabirds remembered from the passage south.
 But they seem a little more familiar to you now, and you to them.

 Day 10: Ushuaia

-During these two days, we sail across the Drake Passage.
-When we cross the Antarctic Convergence, we arrive in the circum-Antarctic up welling zone.
-In this area, we may see Wandering Albatrosses, Grey Headed Albatrosses, Black-browed Albatrosses, Light- mantled Sooty Albatrosses, Cape Petrels, Southern Fulmars, Wilson's Storm Petrels, Blue Petrels and Antarctic Petrels.
+During these two days, you'll sail across the Drake Passage.
+Crossing the Antarctic Convergence, you will arrive in the circum-Antarctic up welling zone.
+Here you may see Wandering Albatrosses, Grey Headed Albatrosses, Black-browed Albatrosses, Light- mantled Sooty Albatrosses, Cape Petrels, Southern Fulmars, Wilson's Storm Petrels, Blue Petrels and Antarctic Petrels.